WORKING PAPERS

 Abstract:

-Most of the wealthiest U.S. households are entrepreneurs earning high returns from their businesses.
-This paper shows how the distortionary and redistributive effects of top wealth taxation change when, beyond productivity, entrepreneurs' returns capture their firms' market power.
-I develop a model in which entrepreneurs accumulate wealth investing in their firm, face capital income risk, set markups increasing with firm market share.
+This paper studies how the distortionary and redistributive effects of top wealth taxation change when, beyond productivity, entrepreneurial returns capture their firms' market power.
+To do so, I develop a model in which entrepreneurs accumulate wealth investing in their firm, face capital income risk and set markups.
 Consistently with U.S. data, wealthier entrepreneurs operate larger firms and charge higher markups.
-Hence, the burden of a top wealth tax falls onto the entrepreneurs imposing the largest markups, reducing the aggregate markup and raising the labor share of income accruing to poor workers.
-I compare the top wealth tax effects to those arising when market power heterogeneity across entrepreneurs is shut down and returns entirely reflect productivity.
-I impose a progressive wealth tax raising 1\% of GDP on the wealthiest 1\% of households.
-When market power heterogeneity is neglected, wage losses induced by the tax are overestimated by 1.5 pp and output losses by 1.1 pp. This is because, in the economy with markup heterogeneity, taxed entrepreneurs impose higher markups and thus exhibit lower production and capital elasticities with respect to the tax.
+As a result, the burden of a top wealth tax falls onto the entrepreneurs imposing the largest markups, reducing the aggregate markup and raising the labor share of income accruing to poor workers.
+I then show that entrepreneurs imposing larger markups feature lower production and capital elasticities to the tax.
+Thus, when observed market power heterogeneity is neglected, a wealth tax raising 1% of GDP imposed on the wealthiest 1% of U.S. households overestimates wage losses induced by the tax by 1.4 pp. and output losses by 1.1 pp.

 "The portfolio composition effect of wealth taxation" - draft